29 September 2008

 MONEY

 Only I can bring what I bring.
-Hire me for the whole package, with writing, and design, and biking, and ballet, and comic books, and bartending experience in it.
-Go ahead and use all of it (yes, I'll mix you drinks).
-And then make it clear that you value all of it (ka¢hing).
-That'd be stellar.
+Hire me for the whole package, with writing, and design, and biking, and ballet, and comic books, and bartending in it.
+Don't think I'll bring every ounce of my experience with me?
+You're wrong.
+Compensate me accordingly.

 GOOD MEETINGS

 Meetings get bad press because most meetings are bad.
-So, like, they earned the bad press.
+They did earn the bad press.
 But there's such a thing as a good meeting.
-A good meeting has minutes, and agendas, and open dialogue, and yelling, and laughing, and doughnuts.
-Yelling + pastries ... now that's a good meeting.
+A good meeting has minutes, and agendas, and open dialogue, and strongly held opinions, and good will, and doughnuts.
+Honesty, benevolence, & baked goods ... now that's a good meeting.

 DOUGHNUTS